invisiblelines/security_identifiers/README.md

     isin.valid? # => true

-The same method apply to CUSIPs and SEDOLs.
+The same method applies to CUSIPs and SEDOLs.

 CUSIPs and SEDOLs also support converting these identifiers to ISINs.